12 - 13 NOVEMBER 2025 | ROTORUA

 Morning Tea

-Ngā Tikanga Piringa o te Tai Tokerau
+Ngā Tikanga Piringa o te Tai Tokerau | Journeying together, a culturally responsive addiction model for te Tai Tokerau.

 Nā te korowai o te mana motuhake i rarangatia, mō te oranga tonutanga o te ira tangata.
 Woven beneath the cloak of self-determination, for the enduring wellbeing of the people.